 - Encourage short-term changes to eating behaviours, rather than longer-term, sustainable changes.

 - Use unproven or unsafe equipment such as saunas, passive exercise machines, diuretics and body wraps.

-- Focus on quick weight loss, but doesn't include any guidance on how to maintain a healthy weight for the long term.
+- Focus on rapid weight loss, but doesn't include any guidance on how to maintain a healthy weight in the long term.

 - Sign up without being clear about all fees and costs of additional items.

 - Sign up without offering you clear information about their refund policy.